-Day Trip From Merida in 2023 – Ruins of Uxmal, Mexico
+Day Trip From Merida – Ruins of Uxmal, Mexico

 Uxmal is an utterly delightful Mayan archaeological site about an hour from Merida.
 It is the biggest and best-known Maya ruin along the Ruta Puuc and is considered to be one of the most important ruins in Mexico.
 Although firmly on the tourist trail, it’s far less busy than ruins such as Chichen Itza or Tulum.
 Combining a visit to this ruin with the Choco Story Museum across the road is a perfect day trip from Merida.
 The roads are pretty empty making it a good option for a self-drive if you’re brave enough to rent a car.